1wenz/User-Experience/README.md

 [Group Work] Work as the Product Manager who playing the role as the team leader.
 2. The palning stage document for teating the user experience for the website.
 3. The final document after the testing and anlysing the data from the users (both interviews and questionnaires)
+4. A simple video of the test presentation